Yasas1994/Jaeger/README.md

-  --batch [BATCH]       parallel batch size, set to a lower value if your gpu runs out of memory. default:128 --cpu                 Number of threads to use for inference. default:False --gpu                 run on gpu, runs on all gpus on the system by default: default: True --getalllabels        get predicted labels for Non-Viral contigs. default:False --meanscore           output mean predictive score per contig. deafault:True --fragscore           output percentage of perclass predictions per contig. deafault:True
+  --batch [BATCH]       parallel batch size, set to a lower value if your gpu runs out of memory. default:128 --cpu                 Number of threads to use for inference. default:False --gpu                 run on gpu, runs on all gpus on the system by default: default: True --gpunames            Specify a list of GPU identifiers to limit computations to (--gpunames gpu:0,gpu:3) --getalllabels        get predicted labels for Non-Viral contigs. default:False --meanscore           output mean predictive score per contig. deafault:True --fragscore           output percentage of perclass predictions per contig. deafault:True